ICJIA/icjia-accessibility-portal/content/faqs.md

 **Important considerations:**

+1. **All third-party content must be WCAG 2.1 AA compliant** — This includes Tableau dashboards, ArcGIS maps, Docebo courses, and any other web-based tools used to provide services.
+There are no exceptions for third-party tools — they must meet the same accessibility standards as your agency's own content.

-1. **"Currently used" is broadly defined** — If content is accessible to the public or used by staff to provide services, it's considered "currently used"
+2. **"Currently used" is broadly defined** — If content is accessible to the public or used by staff to provide services, it's considered "currently used"

-2. **No grace period for existing content** — The April 2026 deadline applies to all content, including existing dashboards and courses
+3. **No grace period for existing content** — The April 2026 deadline applies to all content, including existing dashboards, maps, and courses.
+All third-party tools must be WCAG 2.1 AA compliant to meet ADA Title II guidelines.

-3. **Prioritization is allowed** — You can prioritize which dashboards/courses to remediate first, but all active content must eventually be accessible
+4. **Prioritization is allowed** — You can prioritize which dashboards/maps/courses to remediate first, but all active content must eventually be accessible

-4. **Documentation matters** — Keep records of:
+5. **Documentation matters** — Keep records of:
-   - Which dashboards/courses are active vs. archived
+   - Which dashboards/maps/courses are active vs. archived
    - Remediation plans and timelines
    - Alternative formats provided
+   - VPATs (Voluntary Product Accessibility Templates) from vendors

 **Best practices:**

 - **Start remediation now** — Don't wait until the deadline
-- **Prioritize high-impact content** — Focus on the most-used dashboards and courses first
+- **Prioritize high-impact content** — Focus on the most-used dashboards, maps, and courses first
 - **Plan for alternatives** — Have a plan to provide accessible alternatives if full remediation isn't immediately possible
 - **Test early and often** — Test accessibility as you remediate, not just at the end
 - **Document everything** — Keep records of remediation efforts and alternative formats
+- **Request VPATs from vendors** — Ask third-party tool vendors for their Voluntary Product Accessibility Templates to understand their accessibility status
+- **Verify compliance** — Don't assume third-party tools are accessible; test them yourself to ensure they meet WCAG 2.1 AA standards

 **Resources:**

 - **ADA Title II Web Rule:** <a href="https://www.ada.gov/resources/2024-03-08-web-rule/" target="_blank" rel="noopener noreferrer">https://www.ada.gov/resources/2024-03-08-web-rule/</a>
 - **DoIT Accessibility Guidance:** <a href="https://doit.illinois.gov/initiatives/accessibility.html" target="_blank" rel="noopener noreferrer">https://doit.illinois.gov/initiatives/accessibility.html</a>

-**The bottom line:** Existing Tableau dashboards and Docebo courses that are **currently used for public services have no exemptions** — they must be made accessible.
+**The bottom line:** All third-party content — including Tableau dashboards, ArcGIS maps, Docebo courses, and any other web-based tools — **must be WCAG 2.1 AA compliant** to meet ADA Title II guidelines.
+Existing content that is **currently used for public services has no exemptions** — it must be made accessible.
 Only truly archived content that is not currently used may be exempt, and even then, you must provide accessible alternatives upon request.
 Start remediation now and prioritize the most critical content first.

 ---